PaulApivat/paulapivat/content/post/dsfs_6/index.md

 More often than not, you'll be interested in *continuous* distributions and you can see better see how the **cumulative distribution function** works.

 You're probably familiar with the bell shaped curve or the *normal distribution*, defined solely by its mean (mu) and standard deviation (sigma).
-If you have a normal distribution of probability values, the average would be 0 and the standard deviation would be 1.
+If you have a **standard normal distribution** of probability values, the average would be 0 and the standard deviation would be 1.

 ![1_normal](./1_normal.png)